Karnikhil90/SignInXert/README.md

 The current version of SignInXert is a fully functional GUI application using Tkinter.
 It incorporates several features for user authentication and data management, including:

-- **Login System:** Allows users to log in using a UID and password.
+- **Login System :** Allows users to log in using a UID and password.
-- **User Creation:** Enables the creation of new user accounts with details like full name, email, age, and password.
+- **User Creation :** Enables the creation of new user accounts with details like full name, email, age, and password.
-- **Data Verification:** Provides verification to ensure user data accuracy.
+- **Data Verification :** Provides verification to ensure user data accuracy.

 ## File Structure